His son, Dean Paul Martin (Dino), was killed in a plane crash in March 1987.

 He usually wore lifts in films and on his television show.

-In 1962, he recorded the American version of the French song "C'est si bon" which was written in 1947 by Henri Betti (music) and André Hornez (lyrics).
-The musical arrangements were done by Neal Hefti and the English lyrics were written by Jerry Seelen.
+In 1962, he recorded an American version of the French song "C'est si bon" which was written in 1947 by Henri Betti (music) and André Hornez (lyrics).
+The musical arrangements were done by Neal Hefti and the English lyrics were written by Jerry Seelen in 1950.